rsyncOSX/mydocsy/content/en/docs/ssh.md

 {{% /pageinfo %}}

-There are two ways to setup and enable passwordless login by ssh-key, either by default values or by your own values.
-Default values for RSA based ssh-keys are `~/.ssh/id_rsa` and portnumber `22`.
+There are two ways to setup and enable passwordless login by ssh-key, either by default value or by your own value.
+Default value for RSA based ssh-key is `~/.ssh/id_rsa` and portnumber `22`.

 {{% pageinfo %}}

-If using default ssh-key values and no info about ssh-keys in RsyncUI, RsyncUI add the parameter `-e ssh` to the rsync command to ensure data is tunneled and encrypted by ssh.
+If using default ssh-key value and no info about ssh-key in RsyncUI, RsyncUI add the parameter `-e ssh` to the rsync command to ensure data is tunneled and encrypted by ssh.
 The above applies if destination is a remote server only and to restore data as well.

 {{% /pageinfo %}}